 Maximum Monthly Allotment

-As directed by Governor Ron DeSantis on March 27, 2020, the Department of Children and Families worked with our federal partners to temporarily increase all Supplemental Nutritional Assistance Program (SNAP) recipients’ benefit amounts to the maximum monthly allotment based on household size for the months of March, April, May, June, July, August, September and October (pending federal approval).
+The Department of Children and Families worked with our federal partners to temporarily increase all Supplemental Nutritional Assistance Program (SNAP) recipients’ benefit amounts to the maximum monthly allotment based on household size for the months of March, April, May, June, July, August, September and October (pending federal approval).

 People in Household Maximum Benefit Amount 1 $194 2 $355 3 $509 4 $646 5 $768 6 $921 7 $1,018 8 $1,164 For Each Additional Person +$146